Daydream World Tour: Concert synopsis

 The concert began with "Daydream Interlude" (Fantasy Sweet Dub Mix), with Carey being taken down the cage on the elevating platform.
 She ad libbed the words to the song quietly over the microphone, and the song stopped when she opened the cage's doors, and the lights flicked on and off rapidly as she greeted the audience.
-The band then started playing "Emotions."
+The band then started playing "Emotions".
 The intro to the song was cut in half, and the ending skipped from the last chorus to the famous whistle register notes at the song's end.
-She then sang her rendition of the Journey classic "Open Arms."
-The next song she performed was her then-single at the time, "Forever."
+She then sang her rendition of the Journey classic "Open Arms".
+The next song she performed was her then-single at the time, "Forever".
 She moved over to the set of stairs on the right side of center stage and surprised her fans by singing "I Don't Wanna Cry", a move most unexpected, since she has stated that she tries to sing the song as rarely as possible.
 After her song ended, the band continued playing an instrumental version of the song while Carey was offstage, changing costumes for the next section of the concert.

-Music began playing again combining synths and chimes as an extended version of the intro to the lead single of Daydream, "Fantasy."
+Music began playing again combining synths and chimes as an extended version of the intro to the lead single of Daydream, "Fantasy".
 Carey performed the original version of the song, as opposed to singing the Bad Boy Remix of the song as she did during the Butterfly and other later tours.
 A group of dancers joined Carey during the performance, using the same dance moves seen in the song's music video.
-She then spoke briefly with the audience, telling them that she wanted them to sing with her during the next song, "Always Be My Baby."
-The part she taught with them was "Do Do Doop," and told them that it was a competition between each section of the stadium on who could sing it the loudest.
-She then presented her band members and exited the stage to change outfits yet again while the band performed the Rufus & Chaka Khan hit "Ain't Nobody."
-The lights dimmed a dark blue and purple color, and on screen appeared stock footage of Boyz II Men from the Fantasy: Mariah Carey at Madison Square Garden concert in October 1995.
+She then spoke briefly with the audience, telling them that she wanted them to sing with her during the next song, "Always Be My Baby".
+The part she taught with them was "Do Do Doop", and told them that it was a competition between each section of the stadium on who could sing it the loudest.
+She then presented her band members and exited the stage to change outfits yet again while the band performed the Rufus & Chaka Khan hit "Ain't Nobody".
+The lights dimmed to a dark blue and purple color, and on screen appeared stock footage of Boyz II Men from the Fantasy: Mariah Carey at Madison Square Garden concert in October 1995.
 The band began playing "One Sweet Day."
 Because of schedule conflicts between Carey and Boyz II Men, the group was unable to tour with her, so during the song at all the concerts, Boyz II Men's parts from the album cut were played over the speakers and footage of them appeared on the center screen, while Carey continued to sing live.